biwalsh72/ncah-game/README.md

 Installing and running is easy:
 -Download zip or clone project from Github
+-Using npm:
--Install dependencies using command "npm install"
+  Install dependencies using command "npm install"
--Run program using "npm start"
+  Run program using "npm start"
 -In your browser, type "localhost:3000" in the address bar

 ### Installing

 Dev server (w/ live editing) on port 8080 will automatically start when "npm start" command is used.

+Check package.json for other scripts.

 ## Running the tests

-Use command "npm run test"
+Use command "npm run test".

 ## Built With